Hoshaiah/demo-commit/cs-facts.md

 - **2025-09-05:** Deadlock needs four conditions at once: mutual exclusion, hold-and-wait, no preemption, circular wait.
 - **2025-09-05:** A balanced binary tree keeps height ~log n, which is what keeps its operations fast.
 - **2025-09-05:** Big-O describes growth, not speed: an O(n) algorithm can beat an O(log n) one for small n.
+- **2025-09-05:** Git stores snapshots, not diffs; identical file contents are stored only once via content hashing.